Effective Date: November, 2023

 Keeping our customer data safe and secure is our top priority.
 We take threats very seriously and work hard to protect our customers and their data.

 Stream uses a variety of industry-standard technologies and services to secure your data from unauthorized access, disclosure, use, and loss.
-All Stream employees undergo background checks prior to employment and are trained on security practices during company onboarding and on an annual basis.
-Security is directed by Stream’s Chief Technology Officer and maintained by Stream’s Security & Operations team.
+All Stream employees undergo background checks prior to employment and are trained on security best practices during company onboarding and on an annual basis.
+Security is directed by Stream’s Head of Information Security, and all the teams within Stream collaborate and share responsibilities to continuously improve our security posture.

 If you would like to report a vulnerability or have any security concerns, please contact firstname.lastname@example.org.